 The Health Benefits of Organic Gardening

-Do you know that chemical pesticides, herbicides and fertilizers have been linked to:
+Do you know that chemical pesticides, herbicides, and fertilizers have been linked to:

 When considering organic gardening, we have to consider the environmental impact of conventional gardening.

 Pesticides are also nondiscriminatory, meaning they kill beneficial insects as well as harmful ones.
-Harmful chemicals are thought to be a possible cause to bee colony collapse, and affect butterflies and other pollinators necessary to grow food.
+Harmful chemicals are thought to be a possible cause to bee colony collapse, and affect butterflies and other pollinators necessary to grow food.6

 Most common gardening issues are caused simply by how we garden.

 The benefits of organic gardening come with working with our environment.
-Nature spreads things out, intermingling varieties of trees with shrubs and flowers.
-Humans, however, create monocultures: buffets of one type of plant, appealing both to ourselves and of course, insects.
+Think about this: Nature spreads things out, intermingling varieties of trees with shrubs and flowers.
+Humans, however, create "monocultures": buffets of one type of plant, appealing both to ourselves and of course, insects.

 It's as simple as this: Big companies can't make big money by leaving Nature alone.

-Oil companies don't benefit from compost and companion planting; they benefit by mass-producing petroleum-based pesticides, fertilizers and herbicides that create resistant pests, decreased soil fertility and an endless cycle of their commercial inputs.
+Oil companies don't benefit from compost and companion planting; they benefit by mass-producing petroleum-based pesticides, fertilizers, and herbicides that create resistant pests, decreased soil fertility, and an endless cycle of their commercial inputs.